 On the foothills of the awe-inspiring Andes Mountains lies Santiago, a modern cosmopolitan city with a vibrant past.
-We invite you to walk through Chile’s capital and uncover its mysterious and compelling history.
+Come and walk through Chile’s capital and uncover its mysterious and compelling history.
 Starting from the early ages of the city, Local Guide Patricia, an expert on Chilean history, will show you Santiago through the eyes of the past, starting with the city's first inhabitants, then to the reign of the Spanish, and finishing with the country's modern history.
 Your tour will begin at the Santa Lucía Hill, where you will witness a panoramic view of the entire city.
 Atop this hill, you will learn all about the indigenous traditions of Chile and how these customs still live on today.

 - Start your tour on Santa Lucía Hill for a perspective of the entire city.